swiftlang/swift-corelibs-foundation/README.md

 ##### Why not make the existing Objective-C implementation of Foundation open source?

-The Objective-C runtime is not part of the Swift open source project.
-We can, however, use the open source CoreFoundation implementation.
-CF is written in C and does not require Objective-C.
+Foundation on Darwin is written primarily in Objective-C, and the Objective-C runtime is not part of the Swift open source project.
+CoreFoundation, however, is a portable C library and does not require the Objective-C runtime.
+It contains much of the behavior that is exposed via the Foundation API.
+Therefore, it is used on all platforms including Linux.

 ##### How do I contribute?